 Are you happy with the garden plan?
 Now it is time to select the plants!

+And most importantly, nursery staff are knowledgeable, and happy to provide information about plants and their characteristics.
+To enquire about suitable plants for a site, indicate the preferred or required vegetation type and plants, and explain the site conditions.
 For example, a mid-Mountains site in Lawson may require bushy, screening vegetation to establish privacy.
-The soil in that section of the site is sandstone based, well drained and often tending towards dryness.
-Which plants would act as an effective screen and be tolerant of the prevailing conditions?
+The soil is sandstone based, well drained and often tending towards dryness.
+Which plants would act as an effective screen and be tolerant of well drained, dry conditions?

 This effective privacy screen is comprised of locally indigenous vegetation, including <i>Persoonia mollis</i> (centre) (P Ardill 2025) This effective privacy screen is comprised of locally indigenous vegetation, including Persoonia mollis (centre) (P Ardill 2025)